-Note 31 - Taxation
+Note 30 - Taxation

-31(a) Income tax expense ₹ Millions
+30(a) Income tax expense

+V 1-111110113

-March 31, 2020 March 31, 2019
+March 31, 2021 March 31, 2020

 (a) Income tax expense

 Current tax

-Current tax on profits for the year в
+Current tax on profits for the year -

-Adjustments for current tax of prior periods 6
+Adjustments for current tax of prior periods -

-Total current tax expense (A) 20
+Total current tax expense (A) - -

-Deferred tax Decrease/(increase) in deferred tax assets ¢ (Decrease)/increase in deferred tax liabilities ýe.
-(B) na series de la constanti de la constanti de la constante de la constante de la constante de la constante de la se superiori de la companya de la co No (Decrease)/increase in deferred tax liabilities Total deferred tax expense/(benefit) Income tax expense (B) (A + B) 69 1999 -
+Deferred tax

+Decrease/(increase) in deferred tax assets 5007

+(Decrease)/increase in deferred tax liabilities

+Total deferred tax expense/(benefit) (B) - -

+Income tax expense (A + B) - -

-Note : - 31(b) - Deffered Tax Assets/ Liability not provided in books due to reasonable uncertainty in reliastionn of future profit.
+Note: - 30(b) - Deffered Tax Assets/ Liability not provided in books due to reasonable uncertainty in reliastionn of future profit.

-Note 32 - Auditor Remunerati

-Note 32 - Auditor Remuneration 4 Willions
+Note 31 - Auditor Remuneration

-Sr No. Particulars] Yoar ended Year endeck

-March 31, 2020 March 31, 20 19
+Sr No. Particulars Year ended March 31, 2021 Year ended March 31, 2020

-1 Audit Fees 0.24 O.24
+1 Audit Fees 0.24 0.24

-2 Certification Fees • 0.04
+2 Certification Fees 0.01 -

-3 Out Of Pocket Expenses 0.03 ×
+3 Out Of Pocket Expenses 0.03

-0.27 unanan ina mananan ina mananan ina mananan ina mananan ina mananan ina mananan ina manana ina manana ina manana Na manana ina
+0.24 0.27

-Note 33 - Contingent liabilities Millions
+Note 32 - Contingent liabilities

-11010 00 · contrigent advintes < mun site Sr No, Particulars Year ended As al Martin A. Martin Stationer March 31, 2020 3161 March, 2019 1.
-Claim s against the company not acknowledged as debts andd under litigation an and a second a second s a) Service Tax Claims 34.01 2.
-Other Claims b) Differences in balances as per bank loan confirmations and books of accounts mainly on 10.75 7.68 account of interest rate resetting are under reconciliation with the bankers.
-The company 214 문화 expect to settle these soon and do not anticipate any further liability on account of interest. 長期
+Sr No. Particulars Year ended March 31, 2021 As at 31st March, 2020 1.
+Other Claims a) Differences in balances as per bank loan confirmations and books of accounts mainly on account of interest rate resetting are under reconciliation with the bankers.
+The company expect to settle these soon and do not anticipate any further liability on account of interest.
+18.75

-Note 34 - The outbreak of COVID-19 globally and in India, the Company is sensitive about the impact of the Pandemic, not only on the human life but on businesses and industrial activity across the globe, which will be realized and ascertained only over next few months.
+Note 33 - The outbreak of COVID-19 globally and in India, the Company is sensitive about the impact of the Pandemic, not only on the human life but on businesses and industrial activity across the globe.
 The Company has been monitoring the situation closely and has taken proactive measures to comply with various directions / regulations / guidelines issued by Government and local bodies to ensure safety of workforce across all its sites and offices.
-The Company has made initial assessment of the likely adverse impact on economic environment in general and operational and financial risks on account of COVID-19.
+The Company has made its assessment of the likely adverse impact on economic environment in general and operational and financial risks on account of COVID-19.